keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * If we look at the sequences of many viral genomes and see how mutations accumulate over time, we can estimate how quickly they occur.

-* In the figure, the horizontal axis shows the date when a sample was collected, while the vertical axis shows the total number of mutations that sample accumulated compared to the root of the tree.
-From this information, the mutation rate can be inferred.
+* In the figure, the horizontal axis shows the date when a sample was collected, while the vertical axis shows the number of mutations that a sample has accumulated.

-* Based on the genomes present in this dataset, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.
+* Based on these information, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.

 * In the 30,000-nucleotides-long genome, this means approximately 1 mutation per 1,000 nucleotide per year.

-* This is in line with a recently published estimate: 0.4-0.7 mutations per 1,000 nucleotides per year<a href="https://doi.org/10.1016/j.meegid.2020.104351" target="_ blank">[3]</a>.
+This is in line with a recently published estimate: 0.4-0.7 mutations per 1,000 nucleotides per year<a href="https://doi.org/10.1016/j.meegid.2020.104351" target="_ blank">[3]</a>.

-* Other coronaviruses like SARS<a href="https://doi.org/10.1186/1471-2148-4-21" target="_ blank">[4]</a> and MERS<a href="https://doi.org/10.1128/mbio.01062-13" target="_ blank">[5]</a> mutate in a comparable pace, accumulating approximately 1 mutation per 1,000 nucleotides per year, while influenza virus changes more than twice as quickly, with an estimated rate of 2.3 mutations per 1,000 nucleotide per year<a href="https://doi.org/10.1006/viro.1996.0519" target="_ blank">[6]</a>.
+* Other coronaviruses like SARS<a href="https://doi.org/10.1186/1471-2148-4-21" target="_ blank">[4]</a> and MERS<a href="https://doi.org/10.1128/mbio.01062-13" target="_ blank">[5]</a> mutate in a comparable pace (approximately 1 mutation per 1,000 nucleotides per year), while influenza virus changes faster, with an estimated rate of 2.3 mutations per 1,000 nucleotide per year<a href="https://doi.org/10.1006/viro.1996.0519" target="_ blank">[6]</a>.

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree&f_country=Austria&m=div&p=full)